-Unless you are an enthusiastic hiker or skier, then the Aosta Valley, nestled in the Italian Alps, is not always high on the list of ‘must-see’ places in Italy.
+Unless you are an enthusiastic hiker or skier, then the Aosta Valley, nestled in the Italian Alps, is not always high on the list of ‘must-see’ places to add to your Italy itinerary.

-This region, for me, is a hidden gem, and making the time to stop off and take in the jaw-dropping mountain scenery is so worthwhile.
+This region, for me, is a hidden gem, and taking the time to stop off and take in the jaw-dropping mountain scenery is so worthwhile.

-I love the area so much that, after touring Italy extensively, I decided to make it my home, and I am now based in the town of Courmayeur, which boasts spectacular views of the Mont Blanc Massif.
+After touring Italy extensively, I love the area so much that I decided to make it my home, and I am now based in the town of Courmayeur, which boasts spectacular views of the Mont Blanc Massif.

 Get Out Early and Enjoy a Walk in the Stunning Scenery